Benjamin Creme: Predictions and responses

 Creme asserted that Maitreya was the World Teacher for the Age of Aquarius, and that during the transition of one astrological cycle to another humans undergo a quickening of their evolution, while experiencing crisis after crisis.
 Creme underscored that Maitreya "comes to show that the spiritual life can be lived in every department of human living ― not alone in the religious field; that the scientific path to God, about which he will teach, is wide enough and varied enough to accommodate all men.
 Everyone, in the future, will come to realize the spiritual basis of life, and will seek to give it expression in his work.
 And whereas today only the seer or the mystic knows the true meaning of reality, this will be the experience of all men, whatever their way.
 Not all men are religious; religion is a way, a specific way."

-Between 1989 and 1991, Creme's magazine Share International published a series of purported excerpts of talks given by Maitreya in the London area, recorded by a close associate, and then transmitted to two journalists, Patricha Pitchon and Brian James.
+Between 1989 and 1991, Creme's magazine Share International published a series of excerpts of talks purportedly given by Maitreya in the London area, recorded by a close associate, and then transmitted to two journalists, Patricha Pitchon and Brian James.
 Covering modern problems such as addiction, crime, and corruption, Maitreya's dialogues proposed the technique of "honesty of mind, sincerity of spirit and detachment" as the cure, leading to growing awareness.
-The excerpts also contained prognostications of ongoing world events, including the Fall of the Berlin Wall, the ending of Communist rule in the Soviet Union, the release of Nelson Mandela and the ending of Apartheid in South Africa, the release of Terry Waite, the resignation of Margaret Thatcher, and many more.
+The excerpts also contained prognostications of future world events, including the Fall of the Berlin Wall, the ending of Communist rule in the Soviet Union, the release of Nelson Mandela and the ending of Apartheid in South Africa, the release of Terry Waite, the resignation of Margaret Thatcher, and many more.

-Sceptics ridiculed the story presented by Benjamin Creme, noting that several of the predictions were incorrect.
+Sceptics ridiculed the story presented by Benjamin Creme, noting that a few of the predictions were incorrect.
 Some fundamentalist Evangelical Christian sources and other detractors accused Creme of being part of a satanic conspiracy and placed him among a number of "antichrist potentials".
 Yet Creme emphasized that those who read his own books or listened to his lectures would do best to engage actively with the information he presented, and to verify it for themselves.
 Creme stated, "I have never presented Maitreya as a messiah figure who comes to make all things bright and beautiful for a supine humanity.
 Maitreya himself is at pains to clarify his position that every stone and brick of the new civilisation must be put in place by humanity itself; humanity's free will is sacrosanct."